 Whytecliff Park is one of the first Marine Protected Areas in Canada!
 You’ll be able to see sea lions relaxing on the beach in the summers here.

 Whytecliff Park is a perfect location for a picnic!
 It has comfortable picnic tables and public washroom facilities.
 If a picnic isn’t for you, you can get drinks or lunch at the Whytecliff Kitchen – there’s also a great patio area.

 Other things to do at Whytecliff Park include hiking (lots of trails to choose from, accessible from the northwest corner of the gravel overflow parking lot), swimming, and diving for scuba enthusiasts.

-After you’ve enjoyed your visit to Whytecliff Park, you can look forward to getting back on the Sea to Sky Highway as it traces its route along the shore of Howe Sound.
+After you’ve enjoyed your visit to Whytecliff Park, you can look forward to getting back on the road to Whistler as it traces its route along the shore of Howe Sound.
 You’ll will see some truly spectacular scenery as you make your way to Britannia Beach.

 Britannia Beach and Britannia Mines Museum

-Approximately 34 kilometres down the Sea to Sky Highway from Whytecliff Park you’ll find the historic town of Britannia Beach, home of the Britannia Mine Museum.
+Approximately 34 kilometres further on the drive to Whistler from Whytecliff Park you’ll find a great Sea to Sky Highway attraction: the historic town of Britannia Beach, home of the Britannia Mine Museum.
 Britannia Mine was a working copper mine (the biggest in the British Empire at one point!) until 1974.